Do I have to apply for graduation?

 There is a graduation fee of $35 which is the only cost imposed by the University.
 That fee is charged to your University account when your application for graduation is approved.
 It covers administrative costs of evaluating your eligibility to graduate, preparing your diploma, postage, etc. Your cap and gown are free.
 If you choose to purchase souvenir tassels, announcements, rings, a diploma cover or frame, etc., there will be additional costs based on those choices.

-For some undergraduate students, the graduation fee is waived.
+For some undergraduate students, the graduation fee is offset by a credit.
 Students who score at or above the national average on the MAPP2 will receive a credit of up to $35 when the graduation fee has been charged to their account and your test score has been recorded.
 In essence, you are paid $35 if you do well on a brief test!

 Is there anything special I have to do if I'm taking a course somewhere else in my last semester?